cerfcast/teaparty/README.md

 ## Teaparty

 An open source implementation of the Simple Two-Way Active Measurement Protocol ([RFC 8762](https://datatracker.ietf.org/doc/html/rfc8762)).
+Most of the documentation here is Teaparty specific.
+However, see [STAMP Protocol](#stamp-protocol) for documentation about what is available in this repository that is useful for _anyone_ working with the STAMP protocol.

 ### Building